Arian2/zoom-clone/README.md

 ```
 ## Built With

-Libarys we used in node (already included in node_modules, so dont need to install extra).
+Libarys we used in node:

 ```
 npm i express ejs socket.io